 A project differs from a thesis in one major way: A thesis presents original research that contributes to the scholarly literature of journalism and communication studies.
 A project, in contrast, contributes to the communications professions via applied research and/or creative accomplishment.
-As one faculty member puts it, a professional project is a work of journalism; a thesis is a study of journalism.
 The project is the culmination of your studies here and should reflect what you have learned in the program.